 Case Studies and campaign recaps are powerful tools to help sell success.
-When managers share individual wins with their team, it can boost morale, spark ideas, and motivate others to do similar work.
+When managers share individual wins with their team, it boosts morale, sparks ideas, and motivates others to do similar work.

 1. Boost Confidence and Morale